 One app we love is Yotpo.
 It does all the hard work of formatting the code on your product pages that will be displayed as start ratings on search engine results page.
 It takes a few clicks to setup and enable this feature, but having the star ratings and number of reviews will help your product pages stand out among competition.

 Accelerated Mobile Pages (AMP) is a Google-backed project that helps to improve user experience on mobile devices.
 AMP content loads almost instantaneously, which helps to improve bounce rates.

 Visitors tend to leave pages that take too long to load.
-Many SEO industry experts believe that with Google's mobile-first indexing, the search engine will favor pages that are well optimized for mobile devices.
+Many BigCommerce SEO experts believe that with Google's mobile-first indexing, the search engine will favor pages that are well optimized for mobile devices.